prostomarkeloff/vkwave/vkwave-bots-fsm/README.md

 This module is implementation of [Finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine) for bots

+fsm divides user states, chat states and user in chat states, for selecting one of the above options you can set ```for_what``` argument in fsm methods.

 ```python3
 from vkwave_bots_fsm.fsm import FiniteStateMachine, State, ForWhat
 from vkwave_bots_fsm.filter import FsmFilter